google/applied-machine-learning-intensive/v2/xx_misc/sql/slides.md

 * Standard?

 <!--
-SQL has been around since the 70s with the development of relational database.
+SQL has been around since the 70s with the development of the relational database.
 Large companies developed a suite of tools and relational database servers, eg: Oracle, Sybase, Microsoft and Informix.
 It was a popular foundation for data storage for many industries, such as Finance, Healthcare, Retail, etc.
 More recently the open source MySQL is a more popular option and can be hosted in the cloud.
 Cloud providers supports instances of MySQL such as AWS, Azure and Google Cloud
 Standard?
 * While standard SQL exists, often each vendors have added their own of extensions that it’s sometime confusing to keep track of